amoldighe/amoldighe.github.io/_posts/2017-06-25-consul-monitoring.md

 consul-03  192.168.12.163:8301  alive   server  0.9.0  2         dc1
 ```

-* Consul for Monitoring
+* Monitoring setup

-Define the check in config.json for each of the host (bootstrap, server, client ) which need to be monitored.
+Define the monitoring check in config.json for each of the host (bootstrap, server, client ) which need to be monitored.

 ```
     "checks": [